 For a list of publications please check: ResearcherID or search Pubmed (Munoz-Pinedo) for the most recent ones.

-• Molecular mechanisms of apoptosis and other forms of cell death induced by glucose deprivation and ischaemia
+• Molecular mechanisms of apoptosis and other forms of cell death induced by metabolic challenges and ischaemia.

 Current research topics: